if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Event Payload

- * `GameObject affectingObject` - The object that is being affected.
+ * `GameObject affectingObject` - The GameObject that is being affected.
- * `VRTK_InteractableObject monitoringObject` - The interactable object that is being monitored.
+ * `VRTK_InteractableObject monitoringObject` - The Interactable Object that is being monitored.
  * `VRTK_InteractableObject.InteractionType interactionType` - The type of interaction initiating the event.

 ### Example